 The movie started off really strong.
 Right off the bat, there were Jedi Knights in action, a droid army invasion, and plenty of adventurous action.
 Once the protagonists got to Tatooine, however, the movie slowed way down.
 That is not to say that this story should have been all action, all the time.
 That would actually get old quick, but the filmmakers could have done a better job of spacing the action out.

-Instead, the protagonists got to Tatooine and the story came to a screeching halt.
-Sure, we meet Anakin, and see what his life was like on Tatooine, but there was no reason for this to have been dragged out as long as it was.
-There were some good things in here, and the movie ends up picking back up again with the pod racing, but the Tatooine stuff was just too long.
+The protagonists got to Tatooine and the story came to a screeching halt.
+Sure, we met Anakin, and we saw what his life was like on Tatooine, but there was no reason for this to have been dragged out as long as it was.
+There were some good things in here, and the movie ended up picking back up again with the pod-racing, but the Tatooine stuff should have been trimmed down.
 It was all fine, it just stayed too slow for too long, and none of it felt relevant to the Trade Federation’s invasion on Naboo.
-The filmmakers clearly needed to force Anakin into this story.
-Rather than leave the audience wanting to learn more about Tatooine, the filmmakers went with the opposite approach, leaving audiences wanting desperately to get off the desert planet.
+The filmmakers clearly needed to force Anakin into this story, and rather than leave the audience wanting to learn more about Tatooine, the filmmakers left me desperate to get off the desert planet.

-While the introduction of Tatooine slowed the movie way down, it did introduce a couple things that worked really well for the movie.
-Seeing young Anakin and his lifestyle on Tatooine was fascinating because we know what this character would one day become.
-This made it interesting to see this innocent version of the character, and it was cool to see his lifestyle, as well as his relationships on this planet.
-The young Jake Lloyd did a really great job of bringing this character’s innocence to the screen in an entertaining way.
-I liked everything about this character, I just wish the filmmakers had the hindsight to notice that the Tatooine portion of the story could have been trimmed a bit.
+Seeing young Anakin and his lifestyle on Tatooine was interesting because we knew what this character would one day become.
+It was interesting to see this innocent version of the character, and it was cool to see his lifestyle, as well as his relationships on Tatooine.
+Jake Lloyd did a really great job of bringing this character’s innocence to the screen in an entertaining way.
+I liked everything about this character, but the filmmakers definitely did not need to spend as much time on Tatooine as they did.

-The whole Tatooine portion of this story built toward the pod racing, and it delivered in a really big, really effective way.
-The pod race was different, it was very entertaining, and it was really memorable.
+The whole Tatooine portion of this story built toward the pod-racing, and it delivered.
+The race was different, it was entertaining, and it was memorable.
 It was a really neat concept, and it was entertaining in the most suspenseful way.
-It added suspense, hooked me into caring about Anakin, the feud between Anakin and Sebulba was entertaining, and the stakes of the race were really high.
-It also introduced a number of interesting aliens in a really entertaining way, while also effectively showing the culture of Tatooine.
-I could really go on and on about how much I liked the pod racing sequence.
-To put it simply, I was totally invested in the race, and found it very entertaining and am on the edge of my seat whenever I watch it.
+It added suspense, it hooked me into caring about Anakin, the feud between Anakin and Sebulba was entertaining, and the stakes of the race were really high.
+It also introduced a number of interesting aliens, while effectively showing the culture of Tatooine.
+I could really go on and on about how much I liked the pod-racing sequence, but simply put, I had a really good time with this part of the movie.

 Con: Jar Jar Binks (-2pts)

 Many may think that this character was more of an issue.
 I definitely think this character was one of the movie's weaknesses, now that I am an adult.
-However, I remember seeing this movie as a kid, and I remember loving this character from that perspective.
-Is this character annoying to adults?
-Yes.
-Does the character feel like an insult to diehard Star Wars fans who were excited for this movie?
+However, I remember seeing this movie as a kid, and I remember loving this character.
+Was this character annoying to adults?
+Absolutely.
+Did the character feel like an insult to diehard Star Wars fans who were excited for this movie?
 Maybe, but the character was not intended for adults or diehard fans.

-The intent of this character was to keep kids entertained during the film's slower, more boring sections.
+The intent of this character was to keep kids entertained during the movie's slower and more boring sections.
 In that respect, this character worked.
-As an adult, however, I find this character to be too silly, to a cartoon-ish extent.
-The character works at keeping kids' interest, but it does so at the cost of annoying the more mature viewers.
-The ideal version of the character would have been one that was dialed down a bit, to find the sweet spot somewhere in the middle of entertaining kids without annoying adults.
-Due to the fact that I can recall both perspectives of my opinion of this character (both from the perspective of a child and an adult), I think Jar Jar was an issue for this movie, but I do not think he was a major one.
-He annoyed adults, sure, but he was effective at entertaining kids, which is what the character was intended for.
+Jar Jar Binks was effective at keeping kids' interested, but came at the cost of annoying more mature viewers.
+The ideal version of the character would have been one that was still silly, but dialed down.
+I can recall both perspectives of my opinion of this character, and I think Jar Jar was an issue for this movie, but I do not think he was a major one.
+He annoyed adults, sure, but he was effective at entertaining kids, which was what the character was clearly intended for.